-Arrival at the Blue Grouse Country Inn at 09.45 a.m.
-After meeting your guide at 9.45 and loading the vehicle we drive to Green Mountain Viewing tower overlooking the southern part of Wells Gray Park.
+Arrival at the Blue Grouse Country Inn at 9:30am PDT.
+After meeting your guide at 9:30am and loading the vehicle we drive to Green Mountain Viewing tower overlooking the southern part of Wells Gray Park.
 We continue on to visit Dawson Falls and do an enjoyable easy walk into Ray Farm, the first pioneer settlement.
 After lunch at the Clearwater River we continue on to Clearwater Lake.
-There our guide will give us a detailed introduction into paddling techniques and environmental ethics before we paddle our canoes for 3 hours to a beautiful camp setting, where we will set up camp for the night.
+There our guide will give us a detailed introduction into paddling techniques and environmental ethics before we paddle our canoes for 3 hours to a beautiful wilderness setting, where we will set up camp for the night.

-Today we paddle north to the end of Clearwater Lake and reach the mouth of Clearwater River where we will paddle upstream for about 30 minutes until we reach the starting point of the portage.
+Today we paddle our canoes north to the end of Clearwater Lake and reach the mouth of Clearwater River where we will travel upstream for about 30 minutes until reaching the starting point of our portage.
 We now have to carry the gear and equipment across the approximately one kilometer long trail to Azure Lake.
-It will take us approximately two hours to unload, carry all equipment across and reload the canoes.
-Another short paddle will bring us to our camp for the night.
+It will take us approximately two hours to unload, carry all equipment across and to reload the canoes.
+Another short paddle will bring us to our outdoor wildlife camp for the night.

-This day we can use to relax, paddle to the mouth of Azure River and a little ways upstream to look for wildlife, have an opportunity to fish and take an interpretive walk through the old-growth forest to the base of the falls.
+We can use this adventurous day in Wells Gray to relax, paddling our canoes to the mouth of Azure River and a little ways upstream to look for wildlife.
+Activities will include fishing and an interpretive walk through the old-growth forest to the base of the Rainbow Falls.

-After breakfast we take down camp and load our canoes..
-We then paddle across the lake and down the north end until we reach "Four and a Half Mile" camp.
+After breakfast we take down camp and load our canoes.
+We then paddle across the Azure Lake and down the north end until we reach the "Four and 1/2 Mile" campsite.
 We set up our tents and stay for two nights.

 This morning we invite you to join us for a hike up the Huntley Col trail.
 This is a challenging hike but the steep ascend will be rewarded by breathtaking vistas of the Caribou Mountain Range.
-Non-hikers are welcome to relax on the sandy beach, go for a swim or practice their canoeing skills.
+Non-hikers are welcome to relax on the sandy beach of Azure Lake, go for a swim or practice their canoeing skills.

 After a leisurely morning we pack up camp and prepare for the swift water run down the Clearwater River into Clearwater Lake.
-This is a fun and safe river run, which gives the now experienced canoeist a feel for moving water.
+This is a fun and safe river run, giving our experienced canoeists a feel for moving water.
 We camp on the west shore for the night.